Bra: History

-Several lingerie and shapewear manufacturers, among them Wonderbra, Frederick's of Hollywood, Agent Provocateur and Victoria's Secret, produce bras that enhance cleavage.
-As many as 30 kinds of bras are available, including push-up, strapless, bandeau, demicup, sports bra, the minimiser, padded, a T-shirt bra, multiway, plunge, wireless, maternity, seamless, silicone, and stick-on.
 The history of the brassière is full of myths in which people like Caresse Crosby, Howard Hughes, Herminie Cadolle and Otto Titzling command center stage.

 Before the spread of brassières, the female bust was encased in corsets and structured garments called "bust improvers", made of boning and lace.
 The history of corsets indicates they started to go out of fashion by 1917, when metal was needed to make tanks and munitions for World War I, and when 1920s fashions emphasized boyish figures.

 When corsets became unfashionable, brassières and padding helped to project, display and emphasize the breasts.
 In 1893, New Yorker Marie Tucek was granted a patent for a "breast supporter", described as a modification of the corset, and was very similar to a modern push-up bra designed to support the breasts.
 It consisted of a plate made of metal, cardboard or other stiff material shaped to fit against the torso under the breasts, following the contour of the breasts.
 It was covered with silk, canvas or other cloth, which extended above the plate to form a pocket for each breast.
 The plate curved around the torso and ended near the armpits.

 Early brassières

 Wearing a garment to support the breasts may date back to ancient Greece.
 Women wore an apodesmos, later stēthodesmē, mastodesmos and mastodeton, all meaning "breast-band", a band of wool or linen that was wrapped across the breasts and tied or pinned at the back.
 Roman women wore breast-bands during sport, such as those shown on the Coronation of the Winner mosaic (also known as the "Bikini mosaic").

 Fragments of linen textiles found at Lengberg Castle in East Tyrol in Austria dated to between 1440 and 1485 are believed to have been bras.
 Two of them had cups made from two pieces of linen sewn with fabric that extended to the bottom of the torso with a row of six eyelets for fastening with a lace or string.
 One had two shoulder straps and was decorated with lace in the cleavage.
+However, Rachel Case, Beatrix Nutz, and Carol James suggest that these fragments lacked the correct dimensions and structure to be bras and were instead some kind of headwear.

 From the 16th century, the undergarments of wealthier women in the Western world were dominated by the corset, which pushed the breasts upwards.
 In the later 19th century, clothing designers began experimenting with alternatives, splitting the corset into multiple parts: a girdle-like restraining device for the lower torso, and devices that suspended the breasts from the shoulder to the upper torso.